chuckreynolds/WPFBOGP/readme.txt

 == Changelog ==
 = 2.3.0 =
-*Release Date - 2015-02-29*
+*Release Date - 2015-04-04*
-* Adjust image array to use feat img first, then content images, then fallback.
+* Adjust image array to use featured image first, then any content images, then the fallback image from settings.
 It WAS like this but Facebook changed in which order they prioritize the image they use first.
 So - I'm trying to keep up with them.
 I'm debating whether or not to display any fallback or content images if a featured image is available.
+Got an opinion on that? -> [https://github.com/chuckreynolds/WPFBOGP/issues/54](https://github.com/chuckreynolds/WPFBOGP/issues/54)
 * Use full size featured image now instead of large
 * Improved UTF-8 description extracting for non-english sites - props -> @garex
-* Fix for the undefined index notice on checkbox setting
+* Fixed undefined index notice on checkbox setting
+* Fixed issue when using the blog as a page had root url
 * Some code cleanup / refactoring
 * Start dating releases in changelog and backdate some previous releases.
 I find this very useful at times in other plugins so I'm doing it too and so should everybody
 * Version bump.
 Not that it matters but had messy dev environments with many ppl so needed to go above that.
 And cause Jordan 23!